 OUTCOME: DOE will have acknowledged, acted upon, and/or resolved the health and safety issues raised by the Board.
-In addition, follow-up technical evaluation of DOE's safety programs at defense nuclear facilities will verify necessary improvements in safety, and effective implementation of Integrated Safety Management principles.
+In addition, follow-up technical evaluation of DOE's safety programs at defense nuclear facilities will verify necessary improvements in safety.

-For FY 2013, the key performance goals and initiatives of the Board in this area are intended to resolve continuing problems and ensure safety is improved at the level of the workers.
+For FY 2014, the key performance goals and initiatives of the Board in this area are intended to continue to address problems and ensure safety is improved at the level of the workers.
 If addressing nuclear safety hazards at the worker-level at DOE defense nuclear facilities can be improved, then the safety of the public more distant from the hazards will be substantially improved.
-Major efforts to achieve this goal in FY 2013 include:
+Major efforts to achieve this goal in FY 2014 include:

-- Ensure that DOE and its contractors apply the principles of integrated safety management at the activity level, i.e., that work scope is properly identified, that workers know the hazards and controls for their work, that work is performed in accordance with the controls, and that feedback and improvement are used to reduce further the risks of future work. - Ensure that DOE directives that impact safety at defense nuclear facilities are evaluated and strengthened, including the development of new safety directives to provide guidance in areas for which none is currently available. - Ensure safety programs are appropriately implemented by technically qualified personnel and oversight of these programs is conducted by technically competent federal personnel. - Strengthen the application of quality assurance principles at defense nuclear facilities to improve the reliability and effectiveness of controls used to prevent or mitigate potential accidents. - Ensure that verifications of integrated safety management implementation are conducted at sites where new operating contractors are in place and where new integrated safety management systems are implemented, and ensure that such verifications are conducted in a manner that assures public and worker safety and the protection of the environment.
+- Ensure that DOE directives that impact safety at defense nuclear facilities are evaluated and strengthened, including the development of new safety directives to provide guidance in areas for which none is currently available. - Ensure that DOE programs related to activity-level work planning and controls, conduct of operations, and conduct of maintenance are being managed and implemented effectively and safely throughout the complex. - Ensure that DOE and its contractors apply the principles of integrated safety management at the activity level, i.e., that work scope is properly identified, that workers know the hazards and controls for their work, that work is performed in accordance with the controls, and that feedback and improvement are used to reduce further the risks of future work. - Ensure safety programs are appropriately implemented by technically qualified personnel and oversight of these programs is conducted by technically competent federal personnel. - Strengthen the application of quality assurance principles at defense nuclear facilities to improve the reliability and effectiveness of controls used to prevent or mitigate potential accidents. - Ensure DOE sites are prepared to respond to beyond design basis and severe events through appropriate emergency preparedness, response, and recovery activities.